nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_8_table_joinempty.md

 # Hourly distribution of Entry No Agents Calls

-Data regarding the *Hourly Distribution of Entry No Agents Calls* for the queues selected in the set period, the data is grouped according to the choice made in the filters.
+Data regarding the *Hourly Distribution of Entry No Agents Calls* for the selected queues during configured working hours.
+Data are grouped according to the chosen filter criteria.

-The *Hourly Distribution of Entry No Agents Calls* shows the division of calls not queued due to absence of agents online / available / free in the set working hours.
+The *Hourly Distribution of Entry No Agents Calls* shows the distribution of calls not queued due to absence of agents online / available / free in the configured working hours.

 The items shown for *Hourly Distribution Entry No Agents Calls* are: